Tidal surface states as fingerprints of non-Hermitian nodal knot metals: Results

-We next highlight a special bulk-boundary correspondence between the OBC tidal region shape, which is subject to the skin effect along a specified boundary, and the conditions for their existence, which surprising turns out to be a bulk property.
-Recall that the tidal regions are purely determined by the \emph{imaginary} gap band intersections (trenches in Fig.~{\ref{fig:XX2}a,c).
-However, the existence of these intersections is constrained by the \emph{PBC bulk} NL projections (dashed blue ``beaches" in Fig.~{\ref{fig:XX2}c).
-This is because imaginary gap bands intersect when the OBC \emph{skin} gap closes~\cite{SuppMat}.
-As shown in the top spectral inset plots of Fig.~\ref{fig:XX3}, however, skin states (blue) generically accumulate in the interior of the PBC spectral loops (red)~\cite{PhysRevB.99.201103}.
-As such, skin gap closures can occur only when the skin states are contained within a \emph{single} PBC loop.
+We next highlight a special bulk-boundary correspondence between the OBC tidal region shape, which is subject to the skin effect along a specified boundary, and the conditions for their existence, which turns out to be related to the bulk point-gap topology i.e. vorticity.
+Recall that the tidal regions are purely determined by the imaginary gap band intersections (trenches in Fig.~{\ref{fig:XX2}a,c).
+However, the existence of these intersections is instead constrained by the PBC bulk nodal loop (NL) projections (dashed blue ``beaches" in Fig.~{\ref{fig:XX2}c).
+This is because imaginary gap bands intersect when the OBC skin gap (not PBC gap) closes~\cite{Methods}.
+As shown in the spectral inset plots of Fig.~\ref{fig:XX3}a, however, skin states (blue) generically accumulate in the interior of the PBC spectral loops (red)~\cite{PhysRevB.99.201103}.
+As such, skin gap closures can occur only when the skin states are contained within the same single PBC loop.
 This is just the condition of half-integer vorticity $v(\bold k_\parallel)=(\Gamma_a(1)+\Gamma_b(1))/(4\pi)$, which implies a branch cut in the energy Riemann surface~\cite{shen2018topological}.
-In terms of the bulk NLs, the vorticity at a point is half the number of times it is encircled anti-clockwise by the NL director $\bold u(\bold k)=\nabla_\bold k\, a(\bold k)\times \nabla_\bold k\, b(\bold k)$ along the surface-projected NL (Fig.~\ref{fig:XX3}).
+In terms of the bulk NLs, the vorticity at a point is half the number of times it is encircled anti-clockwise by the NL director $\bold u(\bold k)=\nabla_\bold k\, a(\bold k)\times \nabla_\bold k\, b(\bold k)$ along the surface-projected NL (Fig.~\ref{fig:XX3}c).
 Nontrivial vorticity does not obligate the skin states to intersect and further modify the determinant set makeup; whether this occurs depends on the $\log|z|$ band crossing intricacies (Fig.~\ref{fig:XX2}b).